MICROM 2025

 CALL FOR ABSTRACTS is open until the 15th of September at full price.

-Notification of abstract acceptance on 30th of September.
+Notification of Abstract acceptance on the 5th of November.

 26th of November